 Q: Analog or digital and why?

-A: Analog for sonics and Digital for technicalities.
-You CAN'T easily achieve that warm, silky high end in the digital realm.
+A: Analog for sonics and Digital for precision.
+You CAN'T easily achieve those warm lows, smooth mids & silky high end in the digital realm.
 You CAN clean up a sound and recall more efficiently in the digital realm.

 Q: What's your 'promise' to your clients?